LIV (SO) Serval: Features and characteristics

 The LIV (SO) is developed on the chassis and running gear of the 270 CDI model of the Mercedes-Benz G-Class.
 However, the gross vehicle weight rating and wheelbase of the LIV (SO) are both higher than that of the normal G-Class.
 The Mercedes-Benz developed chassis, complete with the engine compartments, is fitted with rear compartment and frame to complete the vehicle, which are designed by Rheinmetall developed by Binz GmbH & Co.
 The frame provides roll-over protection.
 The LIV (SO) is four-wheel driven, and is powered by a 2685 cc 5-cylinder diesel engine capable of producing 156 hp.
 The engine is low grade fuel tolerant, and complies with the Euro 3 emission standards.
 The transmission is a Mercedes-Benz 5-speed automatic.

 The maximum speed of the LIV (SO) is 120 km/h, and it has a range of 830 km on 150 litre of fuel.
 The LIV (SO) is air-transportable, and its weapons station can be folded to ready the vehicle for loading inside a Sikorsky CH-53 heavy-lift transport helicopter or a CH-47 Chinook helicopter.

 Armament and armour

 The LIV (SO) is a lightly armoured vehicle.
 Its underside provides protection against hand grenade blasts, and can be upgraded to withstand anti-personnel mine blasts.
 Partial ballistic and hand grenade splinter protection body panels can be added, and the engine compartment can be armoured as well.
 The windscreen is not armoured, but is removable and can be replaced with armoured glass.
-The vehicle is fitted with a Rheinmetal 609K weapon station, which can be equipped with weapons such as the Heckler & Koch GMG 40 mm grenade launcher, or .50 caliber heavy machine gun.
+The vehicle is fitted with a Rheinmetall 609K weapon station, which can be equipped with weapons such as the Heckler & Koch GMG 40 mm grenade launcher, or .50 caliber heavy machine gun.
 Swing arm mounts at the rear deck and the front passenger's seat allow the vehicle to be equipped with two 7.62 mm general purpose machine guns.